aleksandr-dontsov/portfolio-manager/README.md

     > pipenv install --dev
 3. Spawn a shell within the virtualenv using `pipenv`.
     > pipenv shell
-4. Open the project in VSCode.
+4. Open the project in your favourite IDE.
-5. Select interpreter from the virualenv created in the step 3.
+5. User the interpreter from the virualenv created in the step 3.

 ## Run service in Dev